Are You Getting the Best Ideas in the Room?

 The Strategic Problem

 When the work is too complex for one person to navigate alone, you need distributed intelligence.
 You need someone who spots the integration issue three weeks before launch.
 You need the junior person who feels it’s safe to say “wait, are we solving the wrong problem?”
-You need people who are thinking ahead, connecting dots you can’t see, offering solutions before problems become crises.
+You need people who are thinking ahead, connecting dots that you can’t see and offering solutions before problems become crises.

 That’s what I call energetic safety.